 Currently recruiting the following positions for the 2025-2026 program year!

-Priorities | Oyster Recycling, Marsh Restoration, & Living Shoreline Installation | Oyster Recycling, Marsh Restoration, & Living Shoreline Installation | Rain Garden Design and Installation & Recreational Trail Maintenance and Building | Local habitat restoration activities and community outreach with the Lowcountry Alliance for Model Communities (LAMC) | Local habitat restoration activities and community outreach with Audubon | Performing Energy Audits, Installing Weatherization Measures, & Leading Community Energy Conservation Workshops |
+| Priorities | Rain Garden Design and Installation & Recreational Trail Maintenance and Building | Oyster Recycling, Marsh Restoration, & Living Shoreline Installation | Oyster Recycling, Marsh Restoration, & Living Shoreline Installation | Local habitat restoration activities and community outreach in Bucksport, SC | |

-Audience | Young adults aged 17-24 who are neither in school nor working full-time | Young adults aged 18-25 who are enrolled in school | Young adults aged 17-24 who are neither in school nor working full-time | Adults aged 17+ with high school diploma or equivalent | Adults aged 17+ with high school diploma or equivalent | Adults aged 17+ with high school diploma or equivalent |
+| Audience | Young adults aged 18-25 who are neither in school nor working full-time | Young adults aged 18-25 who are neither in school nor working full-time | Young adults aged 18-25 who are enrolled in school | Adults aged 17-24 with high school diploma or equivalent | |

 AmeriCorps members serve directly with nonprofit organizations to tackle our nation’s most pressing challenges.
 Through a term of service that could last from a few months to a year, AmeriCorps members gain work experience and develop in-demand skills.
 AmeriCorps members are compensated with a stipend or living allowance and often receive an education award or scholarship upon completing their service.
 Additionally, Corps programs provide participants educational programming, mentoring, and access to career and personal counseling.
 AmeriCorps members represent the best of America: tirelessly serving people and communities across the country.